-This poorer health status is reflected in all health indicators, including the Standardized more deaths in northern BC than would occur if its residents enjoyed the average health of British Columbians.

-Mortality Ratio (SMR), which compares the actual number of deaths in a population to the number of deaths that are expected.
+This poorer health status is reflected in all health indicators, including the Standardized Mortality Ratio (SMR), which compares the actual number of deaths in a population to the number of deaths that are expected.
 As demonstrated in Figure 1, the SMR for Northern Health residents is 1.26.
-11
+11 This means that, after adjusting